386 Protected Mode (part 1)

 It's all a little mind boggling.
 The CPU manipulates these 8 byte data structures automatically, reading, parsing, caching, and working with them as needed, with no programmer intervention (once they are set up).

 Not only does the CPU translate addresses as described.
-In parallel it checks every memory reference to insure it behaves properly.
+In parallel it checks every memory reference to ensure it behaves properly.
 Remember the "limit" field in the descriptor?
 If the effective address (base plus offset) is greater than this limit, the 386 aborts the instruction and generates a protection violation exception.
 It won't let you do something stupid.
 You can even specify that a segment is read-only; a write will create the same exception.

 But wait a minute!
 Everyone seems to think that segments aren't used in protected mode!
 In fact, segmentation is practically essential, and is far more useful than you might think.